onemtc/terraform-wth/Student/Terraform-Challenge-08.md

   - Shows connectivity info for application tier
 3. API tier is not accessable from the Internet.

 Note that the links under `Direct Access to API` will not work.
-We will configure this in the next challenge.
+As an advanced exercise, you could provision an App Gateway in front of your ACA environment to enable routing to these URLS.
+But that is beyond the scope of this exercise.